Kevin Sullivan (journalist)

-Kevin Sullivan (born November 5, 1959) is a Pulitzer Prize-winning American journalist, best-selling author and senior correspondent at The Washington Post.

-Sullivan was a Post foreign correspondent for 14 years, working with his wife, Washington Post journalist Mary Jordan, as the newspaper's co-bureau chiefs in Tokyo, Mexico City and London.
-Sullivan is well known for parachuting into faraway places, from Congo to Burma to Baghdad.
+Kevin Sullivan (born November 5, 1959) is an American journalist and author who is an associate editor at The Washington Post.
+Sullivan was a Post foreign correspondent for 14 years, working with his wife, Mary Jordan, as the newspaper's co-bureau chiefs in Tokyo, Mexico City and London.
+Sullivan is known for parachuting into faraway places, from Congo to Burma to Baghdad.
 He went to Afghanistan after the September 11, 2001 terrorist attacks and to Saudi Arabia when King Abdullah died, and again after Jamal Khashoggi was murdered.
-He has also served as the Post's chief foreign correspondent, deputy foreign editor, and Sunday and Features Editor.
+He has also worked as the Post's chief foreign correspondent, deputy foreign editor, and Sunday and Features Editor.